pipeforce/pipeforce.github.io/docs/tutorials/20_create-app.md

 4. Select tab `Role Mappings`.

-5. In the `Available Roles` list, select the role `CAN_APP_YOURAPP` (replace `YOURAPP` by the app name you used in section 1), and click `Add selected`.
+5. In the `Available Roles` list, select the role `CAN_APP_YOURAPP` (replace `YOURAPP` by the app name you used in section 1).
+This role will typically be created by the install pipeline of your app.
+If this role doesn't exist yet, create it first.
+Then click `Add selected`.
 Note that the role name is with prefix `CAN_APP_` and with suffix as upper case of your app name by convention: So for example if you named your app `myapp` then the role for the app is `CAN_APP_MYAPP`.
 This role was automatically created for you.
 A role can also be seen as a permission to view and execute your app.

 6. After this role was added to the user or group, these users can now see and execute your app.